 How long will the certificate be valid for?

-Typically a standard EICR lasts 5 years, or on a change of occupancy – whichever comes earlier.
-However, this can be earlier if the electrician feels a retest at a sooner date was more appropriate.
+Typically a standard EICR lasts 5 years however, this can be earlier if the electrician feels a retest at a sooner date is more appropriate.

 My house is only a few years old, surely the electrics will be up to standard?